bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - NOTE: If you try to edit an actor who is in already placed in a scene, it will edit their Compendium entry but not the version of them already placed into the scene.

 ## Dungeon and Dragons 5e (D&D 5e) Specific
+- [Loot Sheet NPC 5E](https://github.com/jopeek/fvtt-loot-sheet-npc-5e) - Adds an additional NPC sheet which can be used for loot containers such as chests.
 - [Tidy 5e Sheet](https://github.com/sdenec/tidy5e-sheet) - D&D 5e Only.
 An alternative Character Sheet
 - [Torch](https://foundryvtt.com/packages/torch/) - Adds a HUD button to toggle light of a specific radius.
   - Configure Settings (tab) > Module Settings > GM Uses Inventory